Dee Haslam

 Susan "Dee" Haslam (née Bagwell, born July 5, 1954) is an American businesswoman.
 She is the founder and executive producer of RIVR Media and CEO of the Haslam Sports Group.
 Dee is a co-owner of the Cleveland Browns of the National Football League (NFL), along with her husband, Jimmy Haslam.
-The Haslams are also majority investors in the ownership group of the Columbus Crew of Major League Soccer (MLS) – highlighted by the MLS Cup 2020 winning team.
-She is also part of the family ownership group of the truck stop chain Pilot Flying J.
+The Haslams are also majority investors in the ownership group of the Columbus Crew of Major League Soccer (MLS) – with two MLS Cup champions during their tenure (MLS Cup 2020 and 2023), and have a partial ownership stake in the Milwaukee Bucks of the National Basketball Association (NBA).

+Outside of sports, she is a part of the family ownership group of the truck stop chain Pilot Flying J.

 Early life and education

 Haslam is the daughter of Ross Bagwell Sr. and Sue Burchfield Bagwell.
 Ross Bagwell is a pioneer in cable television, having produced thousands of hours of programming.
 He built one of the largest privately held production companies in the United States before selling to Scripps Howard in 1994.

 Dee was raised on Long Island in her early years while her father attended NYU and worked for NBC.
 Upon returning to Knoxville, she completed her elementary school at Bearden Elementary and then middle school at Cedar Bluff.
 She attended Farragut High School for one year before transferring to Webb School of Knoxville, where she was a classmate with Jimmy Haslam.

 Dee studied violin, was a girl scout, and participated in sports and clubs in high school.
 She and her brother, Ross, were very close growing up and later worked together in the family business.
 Ross Bagwell Jr. died in 2008.

 After graduating from Webb, Haslam attended The University of Tennessee, graduating with a B.S. in Education.
 She also minored in art and still paints as a hobby.

 In the spring of 1976, Dee and Jimmy began dating, and they married on December 11, 1976.
 They worked alongside each other in their respective family businesses throughout their careers.
 Partnering on finding store locations, business transactions, and major challenges.
 In 2012, they bought the Cleveland Browns and began their working together in earnest.